 Texas is a community property state.
 Spouses living in Texas have three marital estates: (1) the community estate (in which both spouses own an interest), (2) husband’s separate estate, and (3) wife’s separate estate.
-When a marriage is dissolved in Texas by divorce or annulment, the Texas Family Code requires the court to divide the spouses’ community property and confirm to each spouse his or her separate property, provided the court has jurisdiction to do so.
+When a marriage is dissolved in Texas by divorce or annulment, the Texas Family Code requires the court to divide the spouses’ community property and confirm to each spouse his or her separate property, so long as the court has jurisdiction.

 Separate property includes property acquired before marriage, by gift, or by devise or descent.
 Generally, property recovered by a spouse for personal injury to that spouse, including bodily injury, mental anguish, pain and suffering, is also separate property.
 In addition, property acquired under specific types of written agreements, for example, partition/exchange agreements, is separate property.